adunning/dissertation/03-wisdom-commentaries.md

 ### *Tractatus super Mulierem fortem*

 Just as *Laus beatissime uirginis* is an expansion of *Solatium fidelis anime*, Alexander's *Tractatus super Mulierem fortem* is even more directly an extension of his *Meditatio de Magdalena*.
 It runs through the entire 'strong woman' text of Proverbs 31:10–31 three times, dealing in turn with Mary Magdalene, the Virgin Mary, and the Church.
 The first book includes many borrowings from *De Magdalena*, though it was not conceived as a revision of this work, referring to it separately.^[Jesus College 94, fol.
 79ra: 'Beata autem magdalena cuius laudibus iterato deseruire stilus noster gloriatur'.]
 As with *De Magdalena*, there is no specific evidence that the work was written after *De naturis rerum*.
 Hunt placed its writing during Alexander's abbacy on the basis that 'he assumes the tone of a superior giving instruction' [@hunt:1984schools, p.
 28], but can be disproven through a cross-reference to it early in *Speculum speculationum*, which Hunt affirmed had been begun while Alexander was still a canon [*Speculum speculationum* 1.2.10, London, British Library, Royal 5 F.I, fol.
 5va, @thomson:1988alexander, p.
 23].
 Its reference to *Laus uirginis* refers to it as having been finished, which might imply that this was recent.^[Jesus College 94, fol.
 99vb: 'Dulcissima est historialis intelligentie ueritas. quam expositione luculenta declarauimus in opere nostro⸵ quod in laudes gloriose dei genitricis feliciter consummauimus.']
-The evidence of a copy of the work with Alexander's autograph corrections, [Oxford, Jesus College, 94] (as discussed in more detail below) as well as the structure of the text suggest that second two books were a later addition.
+The evidence of a copy of the work with Alexander's autograph corrections, [Oxford, Jesus College, 94] (discussed in more detail below) and the structure of the text suggest that second two books were a later addition.

+*Super Mulierem* does not diverge from the path set by Alexander's other meditations: tropology remains the focus,[^ordeum] and meditation itself continues to be shown as the surest route to kindling love for the divine within oneself.[^supremo] The first two books read almost as a catalogue of women from the Old Testament, with the last book showing that the *Mulierem fortem* passage applies to all that is holy – the Church is strong in terms of the married, widows, virgins, confessors, martyrs, and those leaving both active and contemplative lives.[^lives] His enthusiasm and impartiality is almost overwhelming.

+[^ordeum]: *Super Mulierem*, Jesus College 94, fol.
+84rb: 'Et dum ordeum simplicis doctrine qua apostoli suos auditores refecerunt˷ in mensura fidei reseruauit⸵ inuenit tres modios spiritualis intelligentie. tropologiam uidelicet cum allegoria et anagoge.'

+[^supremo]: *Super Mulierem*, Jesus College 94, fol.
+122rb–va:

+    > Supremo ordini se conformare uidentur. quorum cor adeo diuino igne feruet et estuat amoris sancti incendio⸵ ut meditationes sint ignee. colloquia⸵ ignita. opera luceant exteriora.
+Concaluit inquit amans⸵ cor meum intra me. et in meditatione mea exardescet ignis.
+Dum cor ignitum se ipsum colligit et includit intra se clausis fenestris sensuum˷ excluso uago agmine molestarum cogitationum⸵ estuat amplius ignis quasi inclusus.
+Nec ait propheta˷ incaluit⸵ set concaluit.
+Ac si diceret.
+Totum insimul incaluit. et ex omni parte sui accensum est. Ignis ergo deuotionis⸵ illuminat et incendit meditationes. et eas sursum tendere tanquam subtiliatas et depuratas⸵ uirtus ignis efficit.
+Singulariter tamen dictum est meditatione. quia omnes meditationes amoris sancti⸵ in eundem finem tendunt.
+Adde. quia et si deuotio multiplicet meditationes. unica tamen meditatione usum se fuisse censet amor sanctus⸵ pre nimia delectatione.
+Quid quod meditationes continuat uirtus amoris. et ex ipsis una efficitur?
+Aut certe˷ cum dicitur in meditatione mea exardescet ignis. meditatio uocatur [122va] id⸵ in quod tendit finaliter amantis desiderium.
+Que est igitur meditatio anime amantis nisi dilectus?

+[^lives]: *Super Mulierem*, Jesus College 94, fol.
+114vb:

+    > Preconiis gloriose dei genitricis⸵ laudes sacrosancte matris ecclesie decreuimus adicere.
+Vtraque uirgo. utraque⸵ mater. utraque⸵ uirgo mater.
+Vtraque⸵ mulier fortis. utraque⸵ dilecta. utraque⸵ ab eterno electa.
+Fortis est autem mater ecclesia in coniugatis.
+Fortis in uiduis.
+Fortis in uirginibus.
+Fortis in confessoribus.
+Fortis in martiribus.
+Fortis in actiuis.
+Fortis in contemplatiuis.

 ### *Tractatus super Parabolas Salomonis*

-In his commentary on Proverbs, Alexander is finally able to express his full program for meditation.
+Alexander's commentary on Proverbs is unfinished, covering only 1:1 through 3:27.
+He was presumably still working on it at his death, with the text gradually breaking down into quotations of Bede towards its end – possibly given its final form by his fellow canon Walter de Melida, as suggested below in the discussion of [Oxford, Jesus College, 94].
+Nonetheless, at least two other communities acquired copies.
+He might have had a disadvantage in writing on Proverbs in comparison to *Laus uirginis* and *De naturis rerum*, since he had already lectured on the Song of Songs and Ecclesiastes [*Solatium* 22, fol.
+26va, and *Laus uirginis* 6.24, cited in @hunt:1984schools, p.
+8].

+As it stands, the book provides Alexander's fullest explanation of his program of meditation, closely linked to his articulation for the relationship betweeen Proverbs, Ecclesiastes, and the Song of Songs:

 > The book of Proverbs owes itself to ebbing consideration, by which someone turns towards the state of his condition; Ecclesiastes is answerable to the consideration of the worldly vanities; the book of Canticles indulges divine contemplation.
 Idida[^idida] shouts that 'the beginning of wisdom is the fear of the Lord.'
 Ecclesiastes preaches, saying, 'Vanity of vanities, vanity of vanities, and all is vanity.'
 Solomon sighs for the delights of peace, saying, 'Let him kiss me with the kiss of his mouth.'
 Idida, that is 'you will be beloved by the Lord through humility', which teaches a person to scorn himself and to take prudent fear.
 Prudence and hope and temperance confer to you the name of a preacher.
 Prudence, truly investigating the natures of transitory things, understands them to be subject to vanities.
 Hope, now holding God himself with the hand of desire, declares that everything apart from God is subject to manifold vanity.
 Temperance, pondering that what is adequate by nature is restrained,<!--?--> knows that the love of temporal things is to be driven out.
 Holy love and devotion delight to be loved with a kiss and embraces.
 >
-> In threefold contemplation, therefore, the three works of three-named Solomon are complying: to enter, to depart, to surpass.
+> In threefold consideration, therefore, the three works of three-named Solomon are complying: to enter, to depart, to surpass.
 To enter the chamber of the heart, to enter the dug earth, and to know your situation.
 The dug earth is the land of free will, which, if it is tilled well by the discipline of a farmer, will produce glad crops of virtues.
 Therefore, a person should meet himself with the doors of the spirit closed, lest wandering thoughts come near secret tracks, disturbers of inner stilness; he should consult the conscience as to whether, with his path directed through the ways of salvation, he is aimed towards the appropriate goal.
 Afterwards, to depart from your land with Abraham, that is from the land of free will, and from your family, now untroubled by the disturbances of the mind – to depart, I say, by the steps of contemplation, to perceiving the vanities of things and their advantages.
 What are the vanities of the world to us, born to greater things?<!--?--> Considering the usefulness of things carries us so much away into the admiration of divine power as its wisdom and kindness.
 Finally, surpass the worldly machine, and direct the sharpness of the mind so that you may drink from the light of immeasurable glory, and indulge in purified meditations; and with the likenesses of things banished far off, devotion, leading the way, may prepare a journey in pure simplicity of understanding.[^J58va]

 [^J58va]: *Super parabolas* Proem.1.5–2.1 (Jesus College 94, fol.
 58va):